Core Rules

 • Control (CTRL): Concentration, mental resilience, presence

-PCs and NPCs can suffer damage to their saving throw abilities.
+Adventurers and NPCs (non-player characters) can suffer damage to their saving throw abilities.
 This damage is usually temporary and may be healed over time.

-• At zero STR, a PC is dead.
+• At zero STR, an adventurer is dead.

-• At zero DEX, a PC is paralyzed.
+• At zero DEX, an adventurer is paralyzed.

-• At zero CTRL, a PC is delirious.
+• At zero CTRL, an adventurer is delirious.

 Guard

-Guard (GD) represents near misses, stunning blows, stamina depletion, scratches and bruises, and so on, while a PC is on guard and in combat.
+Guard (GD) represents near misses, stunning blows, stamina depletion, scratches and bruises, and so on, while an adventurer is on guard and in combat.
 It is damage avoidance before damage deducts from STR (representing real wounds to the body).

-Guard is fully restored after a turn of respite outside of combat.
+• Fully restored after a turn of rest outside of combat.

 Burden